-Iritis is the inflammation of the iris, the coloured portion of the eye.
-It has been known cause extreme pain, light sensitivity and sight loss, which is often the result of a disease in another part of the body.
+Iritis is the inflammation of the iris, the colored portion of the eye.
+It has been known to cause extreme pain, light sensitivity and sight loss, which is often the result of a disease in another part of the body.
 Most cases of iritis are recurring, in what are small attacks.
 Once treated the attack will usually respond to various medications.
-However, the condition may become sight threatening when left untreated.
+However, the condition may become sight-threatening when left untreated.
 Medication for iritis varies, treatment that works for one will not always work with another.

-Since iritis is an inflammation inside the eye, the condition is potentially sight threatening.
+Since iritis is an inflammation inside the eye, the condition is potentially sight-threatening.
 Proper diagnosis and prompt treatment of iritis are essential.
-To minimise any loss of vision, the patient should have a complete eye examination as soon as symptoms occur.
+To minimize any loss of vision, the patient should have a complete eye examination as soon as symptoms occur.
 If diagnosed in the early stages, iritis can usually be controlled with the use of eye drops before vision loss occurs.
 If you are experiencing the symptoms of iritis or have other vision problems, you should obtain a complete eye examination.